Bastardkb/bastardkb.github.io/fw/flashing.md

 The hardware fallback is an emergency method:

-- if the currently flashed firmware will not work, eg. if none is loaded
+- if the currently flashed firmware will not work, eg. if none is loaded, such as on a self-sourced controller
-- if you self-sourced a controller and it's not working
 - if something went wrong while flashing
 - if you accidentally flashed a firmware for a different board